symbol/symbol-docs/source/guides/namespace.rst

 Let’s get into some code
 =========================

-The first step is to choose a name for your namespace.
-A root namespace may have a length of ``N`` characters.
+A :doc:`namespace <../concepts/namespace>` is an on-chain unique domain for your assets.
+The easiest way to appreciate it is the domain and file analogy on the internet.
+Imagine that a domain address has to be unique in a root (lowest level).

+A mosaic is like a file hosted on a domain and represents an asset.
+Like a website and directory, a mosaic can have the same name as other files on other domains.
+However,  a namespace + mosaic is always unique, as the root namespace was unique even if the rest of it is not.

-One common option is to choose your company's name.
-This name should be available, as is unique.
+Register your namespace, choosing a name you like.
+One common option is to use your company's or own name.
 In this example, we will register a namespace called ``foo``.
 Let's check if this name is available.

 .. example-code::